SiddhartaDutta/Spotify-to-MP3/README.md

 Coming soon...

+## General Notes & Warnings

+<b><u>WARNING:</u> Please Update Playlists Regularly!</b>

+    Large updates can fail regardless of steps taken to prevent errors.
+    These errors are server sided and out of my control.

+**NOTE:** These instructions will refer to a 'host directory'.
+'Host directory' refers to the directory containing a generated folder where your music can be found (Host > Music > Album Folders).

+**NOTE:** System administrator permissions are required due to Docker.
+The script and subsequently generated Docker image will not work without administrator permissions.

+**NOTE:** Ensure that any directory in the full path where you are installing the program does **NOT** contain spaces.
+Docker will not work with any spaces in the destination path.
-## Usage Option 1(Downloadable Docker Image)
+## Usage Option 1 (Downloadable Docker Image)

 ### Prerequisites

 Docker Engine, and an MP3 manager are ALL required for this installation process (the least demanding option).

 Please follow the relevant steps here: [Prerequisite Instructions](#prerequisite-instructions)

-<b><u>CAUTION:</u> Please Update Playlists Regularly!</b>

-    Large updates can fail regardless of steps taken to prevent errors.
-These errors are server sided and out of my control.

 ### Instructions